mgreensmith/gocd-dashboard/README.md

 ### Requirements

-- GoCD server version `15.3` or newer.
-(Use branch `pre-15.3-compat` for GoCD version 15.1 or 15.2 compatibility.)
+- GoCD server version `16.7` or newer.
 - A webserver

+### Legacy

+- GoCD versions 16.3 through 16.6 are untested and may or may not be supported.
+- Use branch `pre-16.3-compat` for compatibility with GoCD versions 15.3 through 16.2.
+- Use branch `pre-15.3-compat` for compatibility with GoCD versions earlier than 15.3.

 ### Usage